mithunpaul08/flatten_gigaword/README.md

+This is the same code as [this](https://github.com/nelson-liu/flatten_gigaword) with the exception that each news article will be written as plain text in a separate file.
+This is useful if you are doing information retrieval for example using bm25

 # Flattening the Gigaword Datset

 The scripts in this repository dump the text of the Gigaword dataset into a single file, for use